sixuli97/Optimal-Spherical-Convexified-Reeds-Shepp-Paths/README.md

 }

 @article{li2025closed,
-  title={Closed-form Generation of Paths for Motion Planning of a Convexified Reeds--Shepp Vehicle on a Sphere}, author={Li, Sixu and Kumar, Deepak Prakash and Darbha, Swaroop and Zhou, Yang}, publisher={Engineering Archive}
+  title={Closed-form Generation of Paths for Motion Planning of a Convexified Reeds-Shepp Vehicle on a Sphere}, author={Li, Sixu and Kumar, Deepak Prakash and Darbha, Swaroop and Zhou, Yang}, journal={Available at SSRN 5227769}, year={2025}
 }